Halep survives scare from 'a child of the internet'

 "She has more experience than me ...
 I'm not the greatest player ever, so I can't be upset that I lost," Osaka told reporters.

-The teenager who once declared "I feel like I’m a child of the Internet, and the Internet has raised me" may have failed to create the headlines she wanted, but Halep set up an intriguing fourth-round showdown with 2010 runner-up Sam Stosur.
+The teenager who once declared "I feel like I’m a child of the Internet, and the Internet has raised me" may have failed to create the headlines she wanted, but Halep set up an intriguing fourth-round showdown with either 2015 finalist Lucie Safarova or 2010 runner-up Sam Stosur.

-"It's my second time in the fourth round here at the French Open.
-So it's a good result and I have to believe that I can just keep going," said the 24-year-old.

 Reporting by Pritha Sarkar, editing by Larry King